anthonykoch/SublimeTools/readme.md

 Contains helpers for executing shell commands, based on sublimes own AsyncProcess class that it uses.

-### Node.py

-Contains helpers for retrieving the path to the system wide installed node or nvm installed nvm.
-Currently untested on windows (but it's todo).

 ### Utils.py

 A bunch of random stuff.